Skip to main content

 Inflammation, Thrombosis, and Estrogen Isoforms

 The specific formulation of estrogen and the route of administration have distinct impacts on inflammatory and thrombotic pathways.
-Oral estrogens, due to their in the liver, induce the synthesis of various proteins, including C-reactive protein (CRP) and coagulation factors.
+Oral estrogens, due to their first-pass metabolism in the liver, induce the synthesis of various proteins, including C-reactive protein (CRP) and coagulation factors.

 The increase in CRP, an inflammatory marker, is one reason for caution with oral routes in women with elevated baseline inflammation.
 The increase in clotting factors (like Factor VII and fibrinogen) directly contributes to the higher risk of venous thromboembolism observed with oral therapy.